- Dr Erika Szymanski

 I blog about wine science and technology, broadly writ, at The Wineoscope.

-I've written a regular column for Palate Press since 2010.
+I wrote a regular column for Palate Press from 2010 through 2016.
 You can find my Palate Press articles here.

 Awards for my wine writing include the 2012 Louis Roederer Emerging Wine Writer of the Year, the 2012 Shafer Vineyards Fellowship at the Symposium for Professional Wine Writers, and the 2016 Born Digital Wine Award for "Best Investigative/Journalistic Story."